-The plankton of the surface of the ocean produces 50 % of the oxygen which we breath.
-Enormous underwater currents which take 1000 years per rotation around the earth, manage to stabilize the global temperatures.
-The Oceans, the source of all life, is also the largest CO2 absorber.
+Surface plankton produce 50% of the oxygen that we breathe.
+Enormous underwater currents that circumvent the planet once in 1000 years, stabilize global temperatures.
+The ocean, the source of all life, is also the largest absorber CO2.

-Coralreefs and the underwater life at the oceans poles belong to the most flourishing and diverse ones, which humanity can imagine.
-And even though so immeasurable our civilization is able to put the ecosystem at stakes.
-The CO2 rise in the atmosphere is also rising the acidity levels of the water, which makes life for corals and all creatures witch skeletons impossible.
-Plastic transcends all five large oceans, breaking down into microparticles and working its way into the food chain.
+Coral reefs and life underwater belong to the most flourishing and diverse ecosystems that humanity can imagine.
+However, the oceans are at risk because of human activity.
+The rising levels of CO2 in the atmosphere is also raising the acidity levels of the water, which makes life for corals and all vertebrate species impossible.
+Plastic waste transcends all five large oceans, breaking down into microparticles and working its way into the food chain.
 Gigantic fishing fleets have made every edible fish an endangered species, and every unedible species a casualty of globalism.

-The oceans, and with such our world, are on the edge.
-The films below present rarely showed correlations and create awareness for a return.
+The oceans, and with it, our world, are on the brink of collapse.
+The films below present rarely showed correlations and create awareness for the wonderful life underwater.

 “Those who live by the sea can hardly form a single thought of which the sea would not be part.”